Contact our corporate or local offices directly.

-A valuable asset to working with Version Control is the ability to compare historical revisions of design files, which is provided by Altium Designer's built-in Difference Comparator and accessed from the Storage Manager panel.
+A valuable asset to working with Version Control is the ability to compare historical revisions of design files, which is provided by Altium NEXUS's built-in Difference Comparator and accessed from the Storage Manager panel.
 When used in conjunction with the Differences panel, a logical or graphical comparison can be made between VCS revisions while interactively exploring the affected objects.
 Both Schematic and PCB revisions can be compared.

 ► See the Differences panel page for more information on navigating differences.

-To instigate a comparison between two revisions, select both entries (using the standard Ctrl+click method) in the Storage Manager panel VCS Revisions list, and then select the Compare command from the panel's right-click context menu.
+To instigate a comparison between two revisions, select both entries (using the standard Ctrl+click method) in the Storage Manager panel VCS Revisions list, and then select the Compare command from the panel's right click context menu.

 The key to locating and viewing the comparison differences is in the Differences panel, which provides a selectable list of the logical or graphical differences between the documents.
 The panel's listed entries for each document revision interact with the editor, allowing a detected difference (such as a moved object) to be graphically highlighted when selected.